 Apart from a few brief mentions in some accounts, this great empire was all but forgotten – an astonishing fact given the great importance accorded by peoples in other parts of the world to their ancient empires.

 In the 19th century, however, some British officials began to wonder, who built those mysterious pillars dotted around India?
 How come they are hundreds – thousands – of miles apart from one another?
 What do the inscriptions on them mean?

 Then the truth about the Maurya gradually began to emerge.
-When it was realised that these pillars were the work of one king, called Asoka, whose realm covered a vast area of India and beyond, it was realised that here was an historical phenomenon of huge significance for the history of ancient India.
+When it was realised that these pillars were the work of one king, Asoka, whose realm covered a vast area of India and beyond, it was realised that here was a phenomenon of huge significance for the history of ancient India.

-The Mauryan empire was the first great empire of the Indian sub-continent, and that in itself gives it major importance in world history.
+The Mauryan empire was the first great empire of the history of ancient India, and that in itself gives it major importance in world history.

 The spread of Indian civilization

 The Mauryan empire spread Aryan culture throughout most of India.
 It stimulated the economic development of then-peripheral regions, as these were incorporated into Aryan society.
 In accomplishing this, the Mauryan empire vastly expanded the horizons of ancient Indian civilization, and so made it a more powerful force in world history.

 In due course, southern India, which only under the Maurya began to be drawn into what we today think of as Indian culture, would play a pivotal role in the development of Indian Ocean trade networks, and act as a bridge for goods and ideas between the Middle East and South East Asia.